-Re: Amended and Restated Loan Agreement dated as of December 28, 2012, executed by U.S. Bank National Association ("Lender") and Piper Sandler & Co. ("Borrower"), as amended by the First Amendment to Amended and Restated Loan Agreement dated as of December 28, 2013, the Second Amendment to Amended and Restated Loan Agreement dated as of December 19, 2014, the Third Amendment to Amended and Restated Loan Agreement dated as of December 18, 2015, the Fourth Amendment to Amended and Restated Loan Agreement dated as of December 17, 2016, the Fifth Amendment to Amended and Restated Loan Agreement dated as of December 16, 2017, the Sixth Amendment to Amended and Restated Loan Agreement dated as of December 14, 2018, the Seventh Amendment to Amended and Restated Loan Agreement dated as of December 13, 2019, the Eighth Amendment to Amended and Restated Loan Agreement dated as of December 11, 2020, the Ninth Amendment to Amended and Restated Loan Agreement dated as of December 10, 2021 and the Tenth Amendment to Amended and Restated Loan Agreement dated as of December 9, 2022 (as amended, the "Agreement"; all capitalized terms used and not otherwise defined in this letter agreement shall have the respective meanings ascribed to them in the Agreement)
+Amended and Restated Loan Agreement dated as of December 28, 2012, executed by Re: U.S. Bank National Association ("Lender") and Piper Sandler & Co. ("Borrower"), as amended by the First Amendment to Amended and Restated Loan Agreement dated as of December 28, 2013, the Second Amendment to Amended and Restated Loan Agreement dated as of December 19, 2014, the Third Amendment to Amended and Restated Loan Agreement dated as of December 18, 2015, the Fourth Amendment to Amended and Restated Loan Agreement dated as of December 17, 2016, the Fifth Amendment to Amended and Restated Loan Agreement dated as of December 16, 2017, the Sixth Amendment to Amended and Restated Loan Agreement dated as of December 14, 2018, the Seventh Amendment to Amended and Restated Loan Agreement dated as of December 13, 2019, the Eighth Amendment to Amended and Restated Loan Agreement dated as of December 11, 2020, the Ninth Amendment to Amended and Restated Loan Agreement dated as of December 10, 2021, the Tenth Amendment to Amended and Restated Loan Agreement dated as of December 9, 2022 and the Eleventh Amendment to Amended and Restated Loan Agreement dated as of December 8, 2023 (as amended, the "Agreement"; all capitalized terms used and not otherwise defined in this letter agreement shall have the respective meanings ascribed to them in the Agreement)